Panel Sessions - 2024 GMD Conference

 • Bert van Sitphout-Kramer - Netherlands Bureau for Economic Policy Analysis (CPB)

-• Ministry of Justice and Security
+• Katja van Hoorn - Ministry of Justice and Security

 S5 Unveiling Dutch Racism: Historical Perspectives on Colonialism, Migration, and Anti-Racism Movements

 To rethink diversity governance, the aim of this panel is to disseminate historical knowledge that enables us to address structural inequalities effectively.
+Panel format: A panel conversation on the basis of 2/3 propositions/questions

 PANELISTS